triwav/roku-test-automation/README.md

 #### `callFunc`

-> callFunc(args: [ODCCallFuncArgs](https://github.com/triwav/roku-test-automation/blob/master/server/src/types/OnDeviceComponentRequest.ts#L25), options: [ODCRequestOptions](https://github.com/triwav/roku-test-automation/blob/master/server/src/types/OnDeviceComponentRequest.ts#L84)): {value}
+> callFunc(args: [ODCCallFuncArgs](https://github.com/triwav/roku-test-automation/blob/master/server/src/types/OnDeviceComponentRequest.ts#L25), options: [ODCRequestOptions](https://github.com/triwav/roku-test-automation/blob/master/server/src/types/OnDeviceComponentRequest.ts#L84)): {value: any, timeTaken: number}

 Allows you to run [`callFunc`](https://developer.roku.com/en-gb/docs/developer-program/core-concepts/handling-application-events.md#functional-fields) on a node.
 It takes the standard `base` and `keyPath` properties along with the following for `args`:

 - `funcName: string` the name of the interface function that you want to run
 - `funcParams?: any[]` an array of params to pass to the function.

 ```ts
 odc.callFunc({